open-minds/hour-of-code-udev-2016/README.md

 #### Why you programmers love dark editors ?

-We feel that it eases the stress on our eyes, and it looks beautiful :grin:
+We feel that it eases the stress on our eyes, and it looks beautiful :grin:.

 #### Can you use wordpad instead of this, and why you use Atom ?

-Of course you can, I just love Atom it makes life easier
+Of course you can, I just love Atom it makes life easier.

 ### What does the `var count = 0` do there ?

-It's a counter, the loop increases it until it rich a value where he stoppes
+It's a counter, the loop increases it until it riches a value where it stops.

-### We have `count<5` in our loop, why he reach the `5` ?
+### We have `count<5` in our loop, why it reaches the `5` ?

 We started counting from `0`, count from 0 to 4 :simple_smile: .
-That's why we tell people ``Programmers count from zero `` :bowtie:
+That's why we tell people ``Programmers count from zero `` :bowtie:.

-### How does he know that `notFinished()` in the game returns true or false ?
+### How does it know that `notFinished()` in the game returns true or false ?

-That's a function detailed in another part of our code, where she test if the *bird* reached the point or not and reply by a `true` or `false`
+That's a function detailed in another part of our code, where it tests if the *bird* reached the point or not and it replies by `true` or `false`.

 ### How's the real implementation of `notFinished()` function

-The *bird* is on a (x,y) point and the *pig* is on (x',y') the finished means that `x` matches `x'` and so on, and then Ilyes showed us an example with the ultrasonic sensor in the robot, and that notFinished means that he's far from the obstacle
+The *bird* is on a (x,y) point and the *pig* is on (x',y') the finished means that `x` matches `x'` and so on, and then Ilyes showed us an example with the ultrasonic sensor in the robot, and that notFinished means that it's far from the obstacle.

 ### What does the parentheses do in functions like `moveForward();` ?

-Sometimes in programming we write some reusable parts of code called functions, you saw them in maths like `log(x)` you can't see what's behind logarithm function you just give it a value, that's what we are doing here, sometimes functions took parameters, sometimes no..
+Sometimes in programming, we write some reusable parts of code called functions, you saw them in maths like `log(x)` you can't see what's behind logarithm function you just give it a value, that's what we are doing here, sometimes functions take parameters and sometimes no.

 ### What language we are using here ?

-Javascript but the syntax doesn't matter for the moment, that's why block-based programming is cool
+Javascript but the syntax doesn't matter for the moment, that's why block-based programming is cool.

 ### What is the name of this application we are using here ?

-[Scratch](https://scratch.mit.edu/) by MIT, and [Code.org](https://code.org) make their web version of it.
+[Scratch](https://scratch.mit.edu/) by MIT, and [Code.org](https://code.org) made their web version of it.

 ### How does this robot understand codes ?

-It have an Arduino that understand codes.
+It has an Arduino!!!(card or wt) that understands codes.

 ### What OS you are using ?

-Linux Ubuntu, with gnome-shell3 as a DE
+Linux Ubuntu, with gnome-shell3 as a DE (Development Environment).

 ## Links